Alfred Scott Broad: History

 Alf was born in Adelaide a son of James Broad (c.
 1830 – 14 June 1895) coachbuilder then music warehouseman and organ builder, who arrived in South Australia on the Osceola on 4 April 1851.

+Alfred Scott Broad, Figures by a river.

 He studied at the South Australian School of Art and contributed drawings to Adelaide Punch from 1868, and The Lantern (later Quiz and The Lantern) from 1874 to 1890.

 He set up a studio in his father's organ-building workshop on the corner of Gilles and Hanson streets.

 He was principal illustrator for The Portonian from 1871 to 1879.
 He moved to Melbourne, where he contributed to Australasian Sketcher, the Frearson brothers' Illustrated Australian News and Melbourne Punch.
 He was appointed to the staff of Illustrated Sydney News.

 He returned to South Australia, and contributed to Frearsons' The Pictorial Australian from 1886.
 He was in 1892 a founding member of the Adelaide Easel Club.

 The Art Gallery of South Australia has a watercolor by Alf Scott Broad: The First Stone House erected in South Australia, depicting George Bates's house on Kangaroo Island, painted in 1887. and a print Glenelg, Holdfast Bay, S.A.
 1837 from c.
 1880.